commonly believed myth about becoming a great bass player, is that

 have to work hard to become great bass players, that we dont

-have to practice on terribly boring material, but that we should
+have to practise terribly boring material, but that we can and should

 only play material that makes us happy!